paya8/paya8.github.io/README.md

-# 8ayap manga reader
+# 8ayap

-Minimal static gallery/reader site for translated manga works, intended for GitHub Pages at `8ayap.github.io`.
+A small static site for reading translated manga works.

+The site has a simple home page, gallery view, reader view, keyboard/click navigation, and download links for each work.

+## Site Data

+Works are defined in `works.json`.
+Each entry includes an id, title, ordered page image paths, and a download URL.

+Images are served from `works/<work-id>/`.
+Large zip downloads are hosted as GitHub Release assets instead of being committed to the repository.

-## Adding a work
+## Adding Works

 1. Put the page images in `works/<work-id>/`.
-2. Put the downloadable zip at `downloads/<work-id>.zip`.
+2. Upload the downloadable zip as a GitHub Release asset.
-3. Add an entry to `works.json`.
+3. Add or update the entry in `works.json`.

 Example: